 4) SO HOW DO I DECIDE WHETHER OR NOT TO POST A BAIL BEFORE COURT?

 Look, I know you’re reading a lawyer blog so the answer is “call a lawyer.”
 A lot of this depends on the specific allegations and circumstances of the case.
 A lot (perhaps more) depends on which courthouse you’re in and which judge you’re in front of.
-And yes, you can call me at (323) 633-3423 for a free consultation and I will give you my opinion, no strings attached.
+And yes, you can call me at (323) 633-3423 for a confidential consultation and I will give you my opinion, no strings attached.
 I mean it.